KDE/kopeninghours/README.md

 # KOpeningHours

-A python library for parsing and evaluating OSM opening hours expressions.
+A library for parsing and evaluating OSM opening hours expressions.
+This library also includes python bindings.

 ## Introduction